 The opposition groups fighting against him are divided, with squabbling between factions and jihadis who have flocked from around the world to try to establish an Islamic state.

-CNN's Ben Wedeman and Salma Abdelaziz contributed to this report.
+CNN’s Jethro Mullen reported and wrote from Hong Kong.
+CNN’s Ben Wedeman contributed to this report.